MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Monitor Positioning

-With PowerToys v0.35 and later, if multiple monitors are in use, PowerToys Run can be set to open the dialog on a specific monitor in the PowerToys settings menu.
+If multiple monitors are in use, PowerToys Run can be launched on the desired monitor by configuring the appropriate launch behavior in the Settings menu.
 Options include opening in:

+- Primary monitor
 - Monitor with mouse cursor
-- Primary monitor
-- Specified monitor
+- Monitor with focused window

 ![PowerToys Run Monitor Selection](../images/pt-run-monitor.png)